Apostolique/MonoGameLibraries/README.md

   * <https://github.com/Ellpeck/MLEM>

 * **SRGEnt**
-  * `A small general purpose ECS library with a focus on simple API, ease of use and generating debuggable code by utilising Sorce Generators.`
+  * `A small general purpose ECS library with a focus on simple API, ease of use and generating debuggable code by utilising Source Generators.`
   * <https://github.com/ArcticFox-Dev/SRGEnt/>

 ```